gitKhym/jouzu-cli/README.md

 ## Extending word bank

-The word bank is located in the root of the project, in the future I want to implement
+The word bank is located in the root of the project, in the future I want to integrate Anki so users can import their own words easier.

 ## Current Scope